CALL ACE 954-953-5861

 Dog Bites

+Dog bites are a little different from the average premises liability case.
+When the bite happens on private property, the first question is always whether you had the right to legally be on that property.
+For most people, the answer would be yes.
+Dogs tend to attack small children the most often.
+Since they are on the same level as the child’s neck and face, the injuries can be severe.
 In Florida, strict liability is the law for dog bites.
 So long as you had a right to be where you were, the dog owner will be liable for your injuries.
 The dog’s history and whether they bit before does not matter at all.
 In Florida, there is no “one free bite” for dogs.
 The only way that a dog owner might try to defend themselves against a lawsuit is by claiming that the victim provoked the dog.
 Otherwise, so long as you were not trespassing, you deserve financial compensation.

 Elevator and Escalator Accidents

 For purposes of premises liability, an escalator and elevator are parts of the grounds.
 A building or store owner has a responsibility to continuously inspect and maintain these because they can be very dangerous when they malfunction.
+Elevators can:

 • Fail to level at a floor